top of page

 Influences on Education in the Past and Now - 30%

-Throughout history, there have been a variety of different philosophies, theories, and ideologies that have influenced the field of education.
+Throughout history, myriad philosophies, theories, and ideologies have shaped the field of education.

-Demographic changes have increased the focus on multiculturalism and bilingual education.
+Demographic changes have increased the emphasis on multiculturalism and bilingual education in schools.

-As the world continues to change, educational policies will likely evolve to meet the needs of 21st-century learners.
+As the world continues to change rapidly, educational policies are expected to evolve to meet the needs of 21st-century learners.

 3. Interrelationships Among Schools, Families, and Communities